techwiizz/Scent-Haven/README.md

-In this project, we clean, analyse and visualise sales data for February 2024 Steps involved :
+In this project, we clean, analyse and visualise sales data for February 2024 using python

+Steps involved :

 -Download the file